feathers-plus/generator-feathers-plus/docs/README.md

   details: JSON-schema models are converted to the DB model each service is currently configured for.
 - title: GraphQL
   details: Generates all the code needed for the GraphQL Query interface.
-- title: TrueScript, Semicolons
+- title: TypeScript, Semicolons
-  details: Generates either JavaScript or TrueScript code; with semicolons or without.
+  details: Generates either JavaScript or TypeScript code; with semicolons or without.
 Converts apps between JS and TS.
 - title: Round trip generator
   details: You can regenerate you app without losing changes you've made.
 Stay up-to-date with enhancements and fixes.
 footer: MIT Licensed | Copyright © 2018-present John J. Szwaronek